avnet-iotconnect/avnet-iotc-mtb-psoc-edge-rm/README.md

 This project has a three project structure: CM33 secure, CM33 non-secure, and CM55 projects.
 All three projects are programmed to the external QSPI flash and executed in Execute in Place (XIP) mode.
 Extended boot launches the CM33 secure project from a fixed location in the external flash, which then configures the protection settings and launches the CM33 non-secure application.
 Additionally, CM33 non-secure application enables CM55 CPU and launches the CM55 application.

+The M55 processor performs the DEEPCRAFT™ model heavy lifting and reports the data via IPC to the M33 processor.
+The M33 Non-Secure application is a custom /IOTCONNECT application that is receiving the IPC messages, processing the data and sending it to /IOTCONNECT.
+This application can receive Cloud-To-Device commands as well and control one of the board LEDs or control the application flow.

 ## Requirements

 - [ModusToolbox&trade;](https://www.infineon.com/modustoolbox) v3.6 or later (tested with v3.6)